 Fairmount House is a 4,600-square-foot mansion that was converted into ten studio apartments managed by the residents themselves.
-Ronnie Flannery, a former EBHO organizer, facilitated a conversation with residents Jocelyn Zorn, Chauncey Roberts and Michael Wharton about what it’s like to create and live in a co-op.
+Ronny Flannery, a former EBHO organizer, facilitated a conversation with residents Jocelyn Zorn, Chauncey Roberts and Michael Wharton about what it’s like to create and live in a co-op.

 What are the benefits of co-op living?

 Jocelyn: In countless ways, it’s the ability of us to have affordable housing in single-occupancy units.
 I am a 30-year-old who is transitioning professionally.
 If I needed to sublet my place and move to LA, I could do that.
 It’s something I’m allowed to do.
 It’s nice to have your home be a rock for you, a place you can protect for yourself.
 I feel like financially and personally that’s an asset.